AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 specified [here](./files/goals.json).
 The robot always starts with the pose `(1, 1, 0)`.

-To reduce your work, only map4.png may have a misalignment of less than 10 pixels.
-You can assume that all other maps are sufficiently accurate.

 Evaluate your planners in all test cases under the three models, DSDA, CSDA and DSPA.
 For DSDA and CSDA, save the control actions in a `txt` file and name it `{task}_{map}_{goal_x}_{goal_y}.txt`.
 For DSPA, save the MDP control policy in a